tejas2912/PLM-Lifecycle-Change-Management-Simulation/README.md

 Released revisions cannot be modified.

-Any modification requires a new revision.
+Any modification requires creation of a new revision.

-This mirrors real PLM revision control logic.
+✔ This mirrors real-world PLM revision control logic.

-2. Lifecycle State Machine
+2️⃣ Lifecycle State Machine

 Each revision follows strict state transitions:

 WORKING → IN_REVIEW → RELEASED

-Enforced Rules:
+🔒 Enforced Rules

 Only WORKING revision can be submitted for review.